-“Promising too much can be as cruel as caring to little.”
+“Let us all take more responsibility, not only for ourselves and our families, but for our communities and our country.”
 He excelled at playing the saxophone in high school.
 He is the only president who was a Rhodes Scholar.
 He was inspired by President John F. Kennedy, whose hand he shook when he was just 16, four months before Kennedy’s death.
 He is William “Bill” Jefferson Clinton, 42nd President of the United States, serving from January 20, 1993, until January 20, 2001.
 He was born William Jefferson Blythe III, on August 19, 1946, in Hope, Arkansas.
 Bill’s father died shortly after his birth, and his mother left him with his grandparents while she completed nursing school.
 During his time with his grandparents, a discipline for education was established, which would last for a lifetime.
 In 1950, Bill’s mother completed her nursing degree, and he and his mother moved back to Arkansas.
 In Arkansas, Bill’s mother remarried and both Bill and his mother adopted the new surname of Clinton.
 During his childhood, Bill was drawn to the Baptist Church by their gospel music.
 Neither his parents or grandparents were religious, so Bill would wake early, dress in his best clothes and walk half a mile to the local Baptist Church.
 It was their music which inspired him to learn to play the saxophone.

 Unfortunately, Bill’s stepfather would often drink and become abusive towards him, his mother, and his younger half-brother.
 At the age of 14, Bill stepped between his step-father and his mother, finally stopping the abuse, but not the drinking.
 Bill’s mother obtained a divorce in 1962.